gonzal0lguin/gonzal0lguin.github.io/_posts/2023-12-26-RGB-2d-mapping.md

 ## Results

-In Figure (8), segmentation results for some of the validation set images are displayed.
+In the figure below, segmentation results for some of the validation set images are displayed.
 The image set includes the training mask, the predicted mask, and the difference between the last two.
 As expected, the results show a correct class prediction of over 90%, except for the person being misclassified as a vehicle.

 Sample predictions and overlap in the validation set.          |
 :-------------------------:|
 ![](/assets/img/posts/2d-mapping/unetval.png)  |

-In Figure (10c), a local map obtained in one of the test worlds is displayed.
-Figures (10a) and (10b) show perspectives from Gazebo and RViz, respectively.
-In (10b), LiDAR readings are also highlighted in red.
+In Figure below (left), a local map obtained in one of the test worlds is displayed.
+Figures the right and at the center show perspectives from Gazebo and RViz, respectively.
+In the center image, LiDAR readings are also highlighted in red.
 As evident, there is a correspondence between the readings and the occupied sector in the local map, generated from the segmented image, indicating correct functionality and alignment.

-It is important to note that when saving the maps, pixel values are assigned based on a threshold for occupied/non-occupied, so in Figure (10c), pixels farther away are shown as free since they have a value below the threshold.
+It is important to note that when saving the maps, pixel values are assigned based on a threshold for occupied/non-occupied, so in the left figure, pixels farther away are shown as free since they have a value below the threshold.

 Gazebo            |      RViz (with laser scan)        |       Occ grid :-------------------------:|:-------------------------:|:-------------------------:
 ![](/assets/img/posts/2d-mapping/local_grid_gz.png)  |  ![](/assets/img/posts/2d-mapping/local_grid_viz.png) | ![](/assets/img/posts/2d-mapping/local_grid.png)

+---

+The following images show the results of occupancy grid mapping in the 3 simulated worlds.
+On the left there is a top view of the Gazebo world and on the left, the occupancy map.

 Gazebo View            |      Occupancy map        |
 :-------------------------:|:-------------------------:|